eval-protocol/python-sdk/development/notes/apps_coding_example_plan.md

-# Detailed Plan: APPS Coding Example for `reward-kit run`
+# Detailed Plan: APPS Coding Example for `eval-protocol run`

-This plan details the steps to create a new example using the `codeparrot/apps` dataset and adapting logic similar to `verl.utils.reward_score.prime_code.compute_score`, leveraging the `reward-kit run` CLI.
+This plan details the steps to create a new example using the `codeparrot/apps` dataset and adapting logic similar to `verl.utils.reward_score.prime_code.compute_score`, leveraging the `eval-protocol run` CLI.
 This follows the general playbook outlined in `verl_replication_playbook.md`.

 **Target `verl` Pairing:**
 *   **Dataset:** `codeparrot/apps` (Hugging Face)